 - Extreme weather, hot or cold

-Listen to how one of our RentPrep landlord’s deals with a natural disaster
+Listen to how one of our RentPrep’s landlords dealt with flooding

 Derek is a landlord in Cedar Rapids and shares how he dealt with massive flooding that occurred in one of his rentals.